gatsbyjs/gatsby/docs/blog/2019-02-26-getting-started-with-gatsby-themes/index.md

 Read more about the page-creator plugin [here.](/packages/gatsby-plugin-page-creator/)

-Next, you will want to create your _gatsby-config.js_ file under your _theme_ directory.
-Make sure to include 'gatsby-plugin-mdx' and 'gatsby-plugin-page-creator.'
+Next, you will want to create your `gatsby-config.js` file under your _theme_ directory.
+Make sure to include `gatsby-plugin-mdx` and `gatsby-plugin-page-creator`

 ```javascript:title=packages/theme/gatsby-config.js
 const path = require(`path`)